Food and green waste makes up 40 per cent of the average garbage bin in Stonnington, ending up in landfill.

 Our gardeners use the compost in Stonnington's parks and reserves to keep them healthy.
 The compost is also put to work on farms, vineyards and orchards across Victoria to grow food for our tables.

 A caddy is a small bin that can sit on your kitchen bench, making it easy to collect food scraps to put into your bin later.
-If you have a Council food and green waste bin you can get a free caddy from our Customer Service Centres.
+If you have a Council food and green waste bin, you can get a free caddy from our Customer Service Centres.

-To line your green waste bin, use:
+To line your kitchen caddy or container, use:

-- newspaper
+• newspaper

-- paper towel or napkins
+• paper towel or napkins

 Food waste drop-off trial